 Applications must contain:

-A detailed statement of the research proposal with a five page maximum.
+A detailed statement of the research proposal.
+(A maximum of five pages, plus bibliography.)

 A descriptive title and abstract of 150 words.